 If you’ve ever attended a large conference, put yourself back in that setting for a second.
-A few members of our team recently travelled to Boston for HubSpot’s INBOUND 2014, so the experience is fresh for us.
+A few members of our team recently traveled to Boston for HubSpot’s INBOUND 2014, so the experience is fresh for us.
 For those who haven’t been to a conference, imagine a large venue with thousands of people traipsing to and from different rooms (and sometimes one big room all at the same time).
 These days, with people checking their email and messages immediately following every session, it’s a wonder there aren’t more head-on collisions in conference hallways.
 During INBOUND, an insightful tweeter noted that as the crowd dispersed following a big keynote presentation, he felt like he was part of a zombie horde.
 He’s not wrong.

 Nevertheless, conferences are a great investment for the knowledge and development of you and your team.
-The opportunities to meet, network and connect with potential clients and partners are invaluable.
+The opportunities to meet, network, and connect with potential clients and partners are invaluable.
 Even though it seems like I’m about to launch into the benefits of conferences, that’s a story for another day.
-But keep that image of thousands of people gathered in a sprawling convention centre right there in your mind’s eye.
+But keep that image of thousands of people gathered in a sprawling convention center right there in your mind’s eye.

 As daunting as it seems, people fly solo at conferences.
-Sometimes, it’s not in a company’s budget to send multiple members of a team; in other cases there is only one team member to send.
+Sometimes, it’s not in a company’s budget to send multiple members of a team; in other cases, there is only one team member to send.
 Whatever the reason, these lone wolves are left to meet, schmooze and network all by themselves.
 It’s a hard task, and there’s no doubt that it’s easier to attack a conference as a team.
 For example, if you attend a conference with three other people, two can take notes on various sessions, one can handle pre-scheduled private meetings and functions, and the last person can make it their sole goal to meet as many people as possible.

 Now, back to social relationship management.
-Some companies designate one person as their “social media gal” and she’s responsible for creating and maintaining the brand’s Facebook, Twitter, Google+, LinkedIn, Pinterest and any other social account.
-Like flying solo at a conference, it’s possible, but potentially overwhelming and inefficient.
+Some companies designate one person as their “social media gal” and she’s responsible for creating and maintaining the brand’s Facebook, Twitter, Google+, LinkedIn, Pinterest, and any other social account.
+Like flying solo at a conference, it’s possible but potentially overwhelming and inefficient.
 If you treat the social media realm like a real-world conference where you always have access to current and potential clients and partners, it makes sense to execute any strategy as a team.

-Another thing that will happen once you start sharing the blessing and the burden of social media relationship management is that your customers, followers and advocates will take notice.
+Another thing that will happen once you start sharing the blessing and the burden of social media relationship management is that your customers, followers, and advocates will take notice.
 With each member of your team handling a specific area of social media with more purpose and efficiency, the value of your presence and what you have to say will go up.
 When this happens, your followers will start to engage with and mention you just a little more often (which goes a longer way than you might think).

 Let’s take the simple act of responding to positive social mentions with a “thank you” message.
-It could even be as simple as a customer commenting, “Great product and service, we love what you’re doing!” and you responding with, “Thanks, we appreciate it.
+It could even be as simple as a customer commenting, “Great product and service, we love what you’re doing!” and you respond with, “Thanks, we appreciate it.
 You rock, too!”
 It sounds too easy to be true, but since this is so rare in the social business world, it will delight your customers.
 Especially if you can stick to doing it every single time.
 Internally, saying “thank you” is an energizing and inspiring thing, even more so when you do it a few times a day.
-Think about it: it’s almost impossible to feel sad, stressed or overwhelmed when you’re saying "thank you" (thanks to Dave Kerpen from Likeable Local for that one – see, it really works)!
+Think about it: it’s almost impossible to feel sad, stressed, or overwhelmed when you’re saying "thank you" (thanks to Dave Kerpen from Likeable Local for that one – see, it really works)!
 Dave actually advocates sending handwritten "thank you" notes every day, but we think the principle applies to the social world too.

-But, you’re thinking, what tools do I need to social relationship management?
+But, you’re thinking, what tools do I need for social relationship management?
 Like the lone wolf at a conference, it can be done without tools, but there are easier ways.
 At WSI, we use Hootsuite (a company we would recommend even if we weren’t partners).
 Hootsuite is a huge time saver for our team, and it also enables us to manage our social media profiles from a central, easy-access location.
 We can edit, create, approve, respond and generate analytics on all major social platforms.
 It’s a no-brainer for us.

 Social media is a newfangled technology, but great marketers are realizing the key to success is making it more about humans than technology.
 Thinking about social media’s vastness as a gargantuan conference – an even bigger one than INBOUND 2014 – is a great way to humanize it.
-Social relationship management is something your team can tackle together to become more efficient, generate better results and provide higher value to your customers, followers and advocates.
+Social relationship management is something your team can tackle together to become more efficient, generate better results and provide higher value to your customers, followers, and advocates.